swongra/cloudrundemo/README.md

 ### Preparing source files
 You'll need some sample source code to build.
 Here you’ll pull the source code and Dockerfile from a Github repository.
-1. Git clone this repo.
+1. Git clone this repo: git@github.com:swongra/cloudrundemo.git
 You can see you get source code - to-pdf.py and a Dockerfile

 2. Navigate to pdf/